Adoption & Fostering

 Step 5 - The Adoption Contract

 The adoption contract is for one year.
-It includes 60-day Trial Period, a one year Probationary Period and a Right of First Refusal.
+It includes 60-day Trial Period, a one-year Probationary Period and a two-year Right of First Refusal.

 After one year, the horse may change hands but TROT has right of first refusal and must be provided the contact information of the new owner.

 If the horse is kept at a boarding facility, the owner of that facility must fill out the boarding agreement.
 The horse cannot leave our care until the adoption contract and, if applicable, boarding facility agreement have been executed.

 Click here to read the TROT Adoption Contract

 Click here to read the TROT Boarding Facilty Agreement

 Once a commitment is made, the adopter has seven days to move the horse.
 A daily board rate is charged beyond the grace period.
 Transportation is the Adopter's responsibility.

 The adopter must provide the shipper's contact information and pickup date and time to TROT.
 A TROT representative must be at the facility when the transport truck or adopter is scheduled to pick up the horse.
 The adopter must notify TROT once the horse arrives at the adopter's facility.

 If the adopter personally picks up the horse, the trailer must be at least 7 feet tall, be wide enough to fit the horse comfortably, have ventilation and be sturdy and safe.
 TROT has the right to refuse loading the horse if the trailer is unsafe or does not meet the requirements.

 Per the adoption contract, adopters are required to send written updates with clear time-stamped photos during the first year at the 3rd, 6th and 12th month from the adoption date.
 This helps TROT monitor the horse's condition and progress.
 Copies of these reports may be sent to the donors to assure them of a successful transition of their former horse.
 TROT may also post this info on their website.
 Random farm checks may also occur to ensure the same.